Feeling unmotivated that you are losing focus?

 Failure to pay attention to your body’s cues might lead to a buildup of small obstacles that ultimately impede your ability to educate.
 Worst of all, stress can harm your health if it persists over an extended period of time.
 That is why it is critical to have stress relievers that can help you calm down quickly.

 It is reported that a big percentage of teachers are experiencing high daily stress.
 What adds to the burden is that many of them don’t realize how much stress is building up until anxiety steps in.
-If you ignore the pressure, it will take on your sleep, quality of life, and teaching performance.
-When you are highly-stressed, it affects your students, too.
-Similarly, their academic performance and social adjustment will also slow down.
+Ignoring this pressure will take on your teaching performance.
+It can affect your students and their social adjustment will slow down, as well.